wix-incubator/books-manager-home-exam/README.md

 5. Before starting to run the local client or the local server on the first time, make sure to install packages by running `npm install` in the client/server folder.
 6. To start the client `cd client && npm start`.
 7. To start server `cd server && npm start`.
-8. **SHAYKA who they should send their submissions? they need to add someone/entity as a contributor. we probabyl need a generic github user from IT to handle this submissions...**

 ## Your mission, should you choose to accept it
 Create a book keeping web app that has two main pages: